NSLS2/bmm-bluesky-by-example/docs/introduction.rst

 Running a beamline is hard!
 There are so many things that have to be working correctly for a beamline to work correctly.
 One of them is the data acquisition software.
-Happily, we here at NSLS-II get to use Bluesky and it's companion libraries Ophyd and Databroker.
+Happily, we here at NSLS-II get to use Bluesky and its companion libraries Ophyd and Databroker.
 These are great tools -- robust, well supported, actively developed, extensively documented.